govuk-one-login/rp-reference/clients/Apex-Salesforce/README.md

 ## Features

-- Optionally supports identity verification
+- optionally supports identity verification requests
-- Uses the `private_key_jwt` token authentication method with a RSA private key
+- the sample is hard coded to request the `https://vocab.account.gov.uk/v1/coreIdentityJWT`, `https://vocab.account.gov.uk/v1/address` and `https://vocab.account.gov.uk/v1/returnCode` claims see [Choose which calims your service can request](https://docs.sign-in.service.gov.uk/before-integrating/choose-which-user-attributes-your-service-can-request/#choose-which-claims-your-service-can-request)
-- Makes a request to the [`/authorize`](https://docs.sign-in.service.gov.uk/integrate-with-integration-environment/authenticate-your-user/#make-a-request-to-the-authorize-endpoint) endpoint to get an authorisation code
+- uses the `private_key_jwt` token authentication method with a RSA private key, see [Generate a key pair](https://docs.sign-in.service.gov.uk/before-integrating/generate-a-key/)
-- Exchanges the authorisation code for id and access tokens using the [`/token`](https://docs.sign-in.service.gov.uk/integrate-with-integration-environment/authenticate-your-user/#make-a-token-request) endpoint
+- makes a request to the [`/authorize` endpoint](https://docs.sign-in.service.gov.uk/integrate-with-integration-environment/authenticate-your-user/#make-a-request-to-the-authorize-endpoint)  to get an authorisation code
-- Retrieves claims from the [`/userinfo`](https://docs.sign-in.service.gov.uk/integrate-with-integration-environment/authenticate-your-user/#retrieve-user-information) endpoint using the access token
+- makes a request to the [`/token` endpoint](https://docs.sign-in.service.gov.uk/integrate-with-integration-environment/authenticate-your-user/#make-a-token-request) to retrieve id and access tokens
-- Validates the id-token signature and claims
+- makes a request to the [`/userinfo`](https://docs.sign-in.service.gov.uk/integrate-with-integration-environment/authenticate-your-user/#retrieve-user-information) endpoint using the access token to retrieve the user attributes as claims
-- Validates the coreIdentityJWT signtaure and claims
+- validates the id token signature
-- Retrieves identity public signing key from DID endpoint
+- validates id token claims
-- **TODO** Log out using the`/logout` endpoint
+- validates the coreIdentityJWT signature using a key retrieved from the DID endpoint

-> NB. this sample is not production ready code.
-It has not been thorouyghly tested and should be used as a guide only.
-There is very little error handling implemented.
-MOst errors will cause a fatal error in the AuthProviderPluginClass.
+- validates coreIdentityJWT claims

 ## Before you start\

 You must [register a client on GOV.UK One Login](https://docs.sign-in.service.gov.uk/before-integrating/set-up-your-service-s-configuration/#register-your-service-to-use-gov-uk-one-login).
 You can [use the self service admin tool](https://admin.sign-in.service.gov.uk/register/enter-email-address) to create a client to test with in our integration environment.
+Registering to use this service requires a `gov.uk` email address.

 You must have access to a Salesforce [developer environment](https://developer.salesforce.com/) in which to configure the code.